TomPlanche/git-cli-helper/README.md

 ## Description

-I was tired to manually make proper commit messages so I made this Rust script to learn the basics of Rust AND solve my problem.
+I was first tired to manually make proper commit messages so I made this Rust script to learn the basics of Rust **_AND_** solve my problem.

-When I added files to git, I use to manually make a description of what I’ve done for eacch file.
+When I added files to git, I use to manually make a description of what I’ve done for each file.
 To make it readable I am using this structure

-I also wanted to make my life easier with switching branches and stashing changes.

 ```
 [commit_nb] TL;DR Brief description